Change of Name or Address

-Tell HMRC about changes to your business, including your correspondence address and payroll details if you’re an employer.
+Tell HMRC about changes to your business (external link), including your correspondence address and payroll details if you’re an employer.
 You can do this for all services apart from CIS.

-You need to tell Companies House about changes to your Corporation Tax details before you tell HMRC.
+You need to tell Companies House (external link) about changes to your Corporation Tax details before you tell HMRC.